 With that in mind, we could see a huge boost in the number of NFT games as developers get inspired by AI.

-We’re still in the early days
+We're Still in the Early Days

 We're at the beginning of the curve for NFTs.
 It's mostly early adopters, rather than mainstream popularity.
 The technology isn't particularly easy to understand, there aren't many developers working on games that actually use NFTs, and the metaverse angle won't kick off until the metaverse itself is ubiquitous.